freedomofpress/securedrop.org/WAGTAIL.rst

 Directory Settings
 ++++++++++++++++++
-These are settings that are used on the Securedrop instance pages (DirectoryEntry) that users and admins can create.
-The text in these settings will show up on every Securedrop page.
+These are settings that are used on the SecureDrop instance pages (DirectoryEntry) that users and admins can create.
+The text in these settings will show up on every SecureDrop page.

-You can also change which user group will receive alerts when securedrop instances are submitted.
+You can also change which user group will receive alerts when SecureDrop instances are submitted.

 Page Settings
 -------------